Clinical-Genomics/genotype-api/README.md

 ## Selection of the max_mismatch cutoff

-In order to choose the cutoff for max_mismatch (see genotype_api/constants.py:28), the following analysis was performed:
+In order to choose the cutoff for max_mismatch (see genotype_api.constants::CUTOFFS), the following analysis was performed:

 To figure out a reasonable cutoff to differentiate between concordant and discordant results, results from 5 MAF plates (ID7-11) were loaded into a new database.
 Correspondingly, results from sequencing were also imported across all customers and from both exome and whole genome sequencing.